BlackButterfli/group6_project/README.md

 ## Project Background

-This toolkit was developed as part of a university project aimed at finding pathogen islands in new Yersinia strains.
+This toolkit was developed as part of a university project aimed at finding pathogen islands in new *Yersinia* bacteria strains. *Yersinia* is a genus of bacteria known for causing diseases such as plague (caused by *Yersinia pestis*) and gastroenteritis (caused by *Yersinia enterocolitica*).
 The assignment involved preprocessing genomic data, performing sequence alignment, and visualizing the results to determine if pathogen islands are present in the given strains.

 ## Features

 - Data preprocessing for pathogen genomic sequences
-- Detection and analysis of pathogen islands in Yersinia strains
+- Detection and analysis of pathogen islands in *Yersinia* strains
 - Visualization of genomic data
 - Statistical analysis of pathogen genomic data